The Ecohouse Vision

 April Seymore serves as EcoCentre Executive Officer since 2015, previously coordinating EcoCentre Education Programs for five years.
 April brings innovative, integrated expertise with over 15 years of community development, tech projects, sustainability initiatives and school teaching experience in Australia, Ireland and the USA.

 April applies improvisation, citizen science, music and digital storytelling to teach Early Years, Prep to year 10, secondary specialist programs and adult education.
 She brings a global systems perspective, and is committed to empowering meaningful action across our whole community.
-She is also a ResourceSmart Schools facilitator and assessor, and a member of the global Waterkeeper Alliance.
+She is also a ResourceSmart Schools facilitator and assessor, a Board member for Tomorrow's Leaders for Sustainability Inc, and a member of the global Waterkeeper Alliance.

 April is available for keynote speaking, workshop facilitation, media appearances, MC-ing events and panel discussions/facilitation.